How Many Feet Is 60 Metres

 Trends and Latest Developments

 The ongoing debate between the metric and imperial systems continues to shape trends in measurement and standardization.
 While the metric system is the international standard, the United States remains one of the few countries that still predominantly uses the imperial system.
-However, there are signs of increasing metrication in various sectors.
+That said, there are signs of increasing metrication in various sectors.

 Increased Use of Metric in Science and Technology